ctwillie/azure-django-docker/README.md

 ## Deployment Strategy 1

-- Deploy app to an app service and database (without redis cache) connected to GH with a staging deployment slot
+- Description: Deploy app to an app service and database (without redis cache) connected to GH with a staging deployment slot

 1. Create a resource group and deploy a web app + database
 2. Add the below application settings to the web app as deployment slot settings